wjallen/VersionControlWithGit/docs/docs/continuous_integration.rst

 .. attention::

-   Replace ``USERNAME/pi-estimator`` with your Docker Hub username and repository name for this workshop.
-You can also try: ``wjallen/pi-estimator``.
+   Replace ``USERNAME/REPONAME:TAG`` with your Docker Hub username, repository name, and tag from the previous exercise.
+You can also try: ``wjallen/pi-estimator:0.3``.

 .. code-block:: bash
    :linenos: